-- At least five days before the PTD oral defence, candidates can consult on the Institute's intranet the individual evaluation reports of their supervisor and second reader (or of their two co-supervisors in case of a co-direction). - The PTD oral defence lasts approximately an hour.
+- At least five days before the PTD oral defence, candidates receive the individual evaluation reports of their supervisor and second reader (or of their two co-supervisors in case of a co-direction). - The PTD oral defence lasts approximately an hour.
 It usually involves initial remarks by the candidate (between 10 to 20 minutes) followed by a discussion with the examiners.
 Candidates are free to choose the style and content of their oral presentation, but are advised to address the remarks made by the examiners in their written reports.

-Exchanges with - and involved of - the 'provisional' supervisor or cosupervisors
+Exchanges with - and involved of - the 'provisional' supervisor or co-supervisors